oit-ipbl/final_competition/README.md

 ## Evaluation criteria

 - The final competition work will be graded by each student based on the presentation, video and demo session on the last day of this iPBL.
   - The final presentation will consist of [two parts](https://github.com/oit-ipbl/portal#closing-ceremony94).
-In the first part, you will give a presentation, and in the second part, you will demonstrate your program in each team area of oVice.
+In the first part, you will give a presentation, and in the second part, you will demonstrate your program (demo session) in each team area of oVice.
 - The score is composed of the following 2 aspects.

 1. Technical aspects (0 to 5 points): Technical excellence in image processing and robot programming.
 Evaluate the quality and quantity based on the technical perspective of the product.